094459/newsletter-oss-projects/README.md

 [bedrock-agentcore-sdk-python](https://github.com/aws/bedrock-agentcore-sdk-python) is the public preview of the Bedrock AgentCore SDK.
 Amazon Bedrock AgentCore, a comprehensive set of enterprise-grade services that help developers quickly and securely deploy and operate AI agents at scale using any framework and model, hosted on Amazon Bedrock or elsewhere.
 Check out my colleague Danilo's blog post to find out more, [Introducing Amazon Bedrock AgentCore: Securely deploy and operate AI agents at any scale (preview)](https://aws.amazon.com/blogs/aws/introducing-amazon-bedrock-agentcore-securely-deploy-and-operate-ai-agents-at-any-scale/?trk=fd6bb27a-13b0-4286-8269-c7b1cfaa29f0&sc_channel=el) (#212)

+**bedrock-agentcore-sdk-typescript**

+[bedrock-agentcore-sdk-typescript](https://aws-oss.beachgeek.co.uk/4nd) is the official repo for the Amazon Bedrock AgentCore SDK in TypeScript.
+Amazon Bedrock AgentCore enables you to deploy and operate highly effective agents securely, at scale using any framework and model.
+With Amazon Bedrock AgentCore, developers can accelerate AI agents into production with the scale, reliability, and security, critical to real-world deployment.
+AgentCore provides tools and capabilities to make agents more effective and capable, purpose-built infrastructure to securely scale agents, and controls to operate trustworthy agents.
+Amazon Bedrock AgentCore services are composable and work with popular open-source frameworks and any model, so you don’t have to choose between open-source flexibility and enterprise-grade security and reliability. (#217)

 **bedrock-agentcore-starter-toolkit**

 [bedrock-agentcore-starter-toolkit](https://github.com/aws/bedrock-agentcore-starter-toolkit) provides a CLI toolkit for deploying AI agents to Amazon Bedrock AgentCore.
 Zero infrastructure management with built-in gateway and memory integrations.
 This is currently in public preview, so subject to breaking changes - so bear that in mind when you try this out. (#212)

+**bedrock-mantle**

+[bedrock-mantle](https://aws-oss.beachgeek.co.uk/4nl) is a new repo from my good friend **Danilo Poccia** that helps you explore the Amazon Bedrock OpenAI-compatible APIs from the command line.
+This was one of the announcements from re:Invent that perhaps slipped under everyones attention, so Danilo has put together this project and a blog post to help you explore this.
+Go read [Exploring the OpenAI-Compatible APIs in Amazon Bedrock: A CLI Journey Through Project Mantle](https://dev.to/aws/exploring-the-openai-compatible-apis-in-amazon-bedrock-a-cli-journey-through-project-mantle-2114) and then try this project out.(#217)

+**bedrock-usage-analyzer**

+[bedrock-usage-analyzer](https://aws-oss.beachgeek.co.uk/4n8) this CLI tool visualises foundation model (FM) usage in Amazon Bedrock.
+It calculates the tokens-per-minute/TPM and requests-per-minute/RPM.
+It also aggregates the FM usage across Bedrock application inference profiles and provides visibility on current usage gap towards the service quotas.
+While Amazon CloudWatch already provides metrics for the FMs used in Bedrock, it might not be straightforward to calculate TPM & RPM, to aggregate token usage across application inference profiles, and see how each profile contributes to usage.
+Also, the quota lookup needs to be done separately via AWS service quotas.
+With this tool, you can specify the region and model to analyse and it will fetch the usage across last 1 hour, 1 day, 7 days, 14 days, and 30 days, each with aggregated data across the application inference profiles.
+It will generate HTML report containing the statistics table and time series data. (#217)

 **bedrock-embed-web**